This page was updated on 06 January 2021. To view changes, please see page updates

 - for Aboriginal and Torres Strait Islander children and young people, on their mob’s country or off country.

-Practitioners need to understand all placement types to determine which option will best meet the needs of the child.
+Practitioners need to understand all care arrangement types to determine which option will best meet the needs of the child.

 ‘Out-of-home care placements are a central feature of child protection services and one of the biggest challenges facing the Queensland child protection system’.